 - green mirabelle plums

-Have you made this pickled watermelon recipe?
+Have you made this salt-pickled watermelon recipe?

 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below and/or a review in the comment section further down the page.
 Thanks for stopping by!